Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/state-of-the-art.typ

 ===== CECT Imaging

-Full section on the state of the art of CECT
+Full section on the state of the art of CECT - TODO

 == Structure reconstruction (or: Vascularization reconstruction, Interpretation methods of 3D imaging?)

 This section is leaning towards segmentation, as in survey [5.1]

 #linebreak()